-(1) Any release that results in the exposure of persons solely within a workplace, with respect to claims that these persons may assert against their employer;

-(2)Emissions from the engine exhaust of a motor vehicle, rolling stock.

-aircraft, vessel, or pipeline pumping station engine;

-(3) Release of a source, by product, or special nuclear material from a nuclear incident, as those terms are defined in the Atomic Energy Act of 1954, as amended, 42 U.S.C. §2011 et seq., if this release is subject to requirements with respect to financial protection established by the Nuclear Regulatory Commission under 42 U.S.C. §2210;

-Any release resulting from the normal application of fertilizer: (4)

-Any release resulting from the legal application of a pesticide product registered under the Federal Insecticide, Fungicide, and Rodenticide Act, as amended; or ily domestic wastewater.
+- (1) Any release that results in the exposure of persons solely within a workplace, with respect to claims that these persons may assert against their employer; - (2) Emissions from the engine exhaust of a motor vehicle, rolling stock, aircraft, vessel, or pipeline pumping station engine; - (3) Release of a source, byproduct, or special nuclear material from a nuclear incident, as those terms are defined in the Atomic Energy Act of 1954, as amended, 42 U.S.C. §2011 et seq., if this release is subject to requirements with respect to financial protection established by the Nuclear Regulatory Commission under 42 U.S.C. §2210; - (4) Any release resulting from the normal application of fertilizer; - (5) Any release resulting from the legal application of a pesticide product registered under the Federal Insecticide, Fungicide, and Rodenticide Act, as amended; or - (6) Any release from sewerage systems collecting and conducting primarily domestic wastewater.